Legal Translation Services for Insurance Companies

 The Duong case sheds important light on issues facing insurance companies when dealing with non-English speaking customers.
 First, insurance companies, rather than customers, carry the burden of demonstrating that a customer understood the policy terms.
 Second, any ambiguity with regard to the validity of a UM waiver, or other insurance agreement, will be viewed in a light most favorable to the customer.

 So, the moral of this story is: When working with a customer who does not understand or who has a limited grasp of English, you and your company need an experienced legal translation service.
-We provide expert-quality translators and interpreters for any insurance agent, risk manager, or in-house counsel.
-You can avoid USAgencies’ fate in the Duong case by getting in touch today.
+We provide expert-quality translators and interpreters for any insurance agent, risk manager, and in-house counsel in Spanish, Korean, Japanese, Somali, Bosnian, Russian, Polish, and other languages.
+You can avoid USAgencies’ fate in the Duong case by getting in touch with our legal translation service today.